snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 ### 3. CDN edge on Kubernetes on premises

-In this example, an on-prem Kubernetes cluster run on a pair of VirtualBox VMs in a local notebook.
+A CDN edge is set up in a Kubernetes on premises.
+In this example, the K8s cluster run on a pair of VirtualBox VMs in a local notebook.
 THe CDN edge is implemented by a nginx reverse proxy service in association with the endpoint pods.
 Port forwarding rules are configured properly to forward incoming traffic heading towards the local notebook to the kubernetes service concerned.